What is Autoregulation?

 Hit Your Target RPE

 If the program says "5 reps @ RPE 8," work up until 5 reps feels like you could do 2 more.
-The weight doesn't matter—the effort level does.
+The exact weight can change day to day — the target effort matters most.

 Adjust Mid-Workout